knative/client/docs/cmd/kn_service_create.md

       --service-account string        Service account name to set.
 An empty argument ("") clears the service account.
 The referenced service account must exist in the service's namespace.
       --user int                      The user ID to run the container (e.g., 1001).
       --volume stringArray            Add a volume from a ConfigMap (prefix cm: or config-map:) or a Secret (prefix secret: or sc:).
 Example: --volume myvolume=cm:myconfigmap or --volume myvolume=secret:mysecret.
 You can use this flag multiple times.
 To unset a ConfigMap/Secret reference, append "-" to the name, e.g. --volume myvolume-.
-      --wait-timeout int              Seconds to wait before giving up on waiting for service to be ready. (default 600)
+      --wait                          Wait for 'service create' operation to be completed. (default true) --wait-timeout int              Seconds to wait before giving up on waiting for service to be ready. (default 600)
 ```